cscvlab/SKS-Homography/README.md

 # SKS & ACA Decomposition of 2D Homography
-This repository is the official implementation of the paper (minor revision for PAMI submission):
+This repository is the official implementation of the paper (has been accepted by PAMI):

 **Fast and Interpretable 2D Homography Decomposition: Similarity-Kernel-Similarity and Affine-Core-Affine Transformations**.